Goldfish Soap Sculpture (Michelangelo) | Lesson

 Objectives

-Students will be introduced to the art of Renaissance artist Michelangelo, and will create a subtractive process sculpture.
+Students will be introduced to the art of Renaissance artist Michelangelo, or French sculptor Auguste Rodin, and will create a subtractive process sculpture.
 This free lesson plan is in fulfillment of Standard #4: K-4 and Standard #4: 5-8 of the National Standards for Art Education: Understanding the visual arts in relation to history and cultures.

 Materials